narrative-environments/CourseCompendium/Rhizome.md

 With design practices, it is most often the case that one starts with an existing hierarchy and centre which a design may be seeking to de-hierarchise or de-centre.
 In doing so, they may create another hierarchy and another centre, whether by intention or as an unintended consequence.
 These are the risks to be undertaken in considering the action which the design intervention seeks to undertake.

 There are risks also in advocating permanent groundlessness and permanent decentredness (anomie, alienation, instability, nihilism).
 Are there limits to the value, then, of the rhizomic metaphor in the DeleuzoGuattarian sense?
+Or perhaps this is a misinterpretation of Deleuze and Guattari.

 **References**